amabdulr/CNWG/ReviewYourChunks.md

     - The **category** provides context for understanding.
     - The **key attributes** describe the item and distinguish it from others in the category.
     - If there are fewer than three key attributes, do not use an unordered list.
+  - **Evaluation criterion:** If the chunk does not begin with "A [term] is a [category] that…" followed by key attributes, mark this rule as ❌ FAIL.
 - **Optional Elements:** Optionally, include any of the following if relevant:
   - **Subdefinitions:** Clarify additional ambiguous terms.
   - **Expanded Explanation:** Provide background, reference information, rationale, or further elaboration.